GeoscienceAustralia/dea-knowledge-hub/content/_templates/home-page-v1.rst

 .. image:: _static/images/home-page-hero.png
    :alt: Digital Earth Australia logo

-.. rubric:: Welcome to the DEA Documentation
+.. rubric:: DEA Documentation and Metadata Hub
    :class: rubric-1

+Here you will find metadata for Geoscience Australia's earth observation data products and also documentation for using this data.

 .. grid:: 3
    :gutter: 3